jennysaggesse/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script craetes a new global variabl
-This script prints the addition of 128 with the value stored environment variable This script prints the result of POWER divided by DIVIDE This script displays the result of BREATH to the power of LOVE
+This script prints the addition of 128 with the value stored environment variable This script prints the result of POWER divided by DIVIDE This script displays the result of BREATH to the power of LOVE This script converts a number from base 2 to base 10